samarawickrama/COVID-19/README.md

-# A Framework for Rapid Prototyping Data-Science Modelling of COVID-19 Data with Countries' Statistics - Democratizing COVID-19 Related Data Science and Analytics
+# A Framework for Rapid Prototyping Data-Science Modelling of COVID-19 Data with Countries' Statistics

 ## Introduction